BlueQuartzSoftware/DREAM3DSuperbuild/docs/Making_an_SDK_Windows.md

 This tutorial uses Visual Studio to build an SDK from DREAM3DSuperbuild.
 Ensure you have the proper Version of Visual Studio installed.
 Versions 2015 and 2017 are supported in this release and should be usable.
 Both the **Professional** and **Community** versions will work.

+If you are using VS2019 please ensure that when you installed VS2019 that you also installed the VS2017 (v141) toolset.
+It will be needed later on in the process.

+You will also need a compatible python environment.
+Python version 3.6 or 3.7 is needed as a base with the added dependency of the "mkdocs" system which is used to generate the user facing documentation for DREAM.3D.
+The easiest way to do this is to open a python command prompt and do

+        pip install mkdocs-material

 For more information, please visit [Installing a Compiler Suite](http://www.dream3d.io/6_Developer/CompilerSuite/index.html).

 ### Install Git ###